hvasbath/beat/docs/examples/FFO_static.rst

 Sample the solution space
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Please refer to the 'Sample the solution space section' of `Scenario 0 <https://hvasbath.github.io/beat/examples.html#sample-the-solution-space>`__ scenario for a more detailed description of the sampling and associated parameters.
+Please refer to the 'Sample the solution space section' of `Scenario 0 <https://hvasbath.github.io/beat/examples/FullMT_regional.html#sample-the-solution-space>`__ scenario for a more detailed description of the sampling and associated parameters.

 Firstly, we only optimize for the noise scaling or hyperparameters (HPs) including the laplacian smoothing weight::

-   beat sample Laquila --hypers
+   beat sample Laquila --hypers --mode=ffo

 Checking the $project_directory/config_ffo.yaml, the hyperparameter bounds show something like::